teracow/googliser/README.md

 - Only [PNG](https://en.wikipedia.org/wiki/Portable_Network_Graphics), [JPG](https://en.wikipedia.org/wiki/JPEG) (& [JPEG](https://en.wikipedia.org/wiki/JPEG)) and [GIF](https://en.wikipedia.org/wiki/GIF) files are available for download (at the moment).

+- Every link that cannot be downloaded, or is outside the specified byte-size range, counts as a 'failure'.
+A good way to see lots of failures quickly is to specify a narrow byte-size range e.g. `--lower-size 12000 --upper-size 13000`.

 - Thumbnail gallery building can be disabled if not required.
 As a guide, I built from 380 images (totalling 70MB) and created a single gallery image file that is 191MB with dimensions of 8,004 x 7,676 (61.4MP).
 This took **montage** 10 minutes to render on my old Atom D510 CPU :)

 - When the gallery is being built, it will only create a thumbnail from the first image of a multi-image file (like an animated **GIF**).